Arturokin/vue-expert-datatable/README.md

 MIT License

-## Expresiones de Gratitud 🎁
+## Contributing 🎁

+* Tell other about this great package 📢
-* Comenta a otros sobre este proyecto 📢
+* Buy me a coffe
-* Invita una cerveza 🍺 o un café ☕ a alguien del equipo.
-* Da las gracias públicamente 🤓.
+* Give thanks 🤓.
-* etc.